First-time Purchase Discount

 Read more

-It is mainly present in oils of vegetable origin such as olive oil, avocado oil, safflower oil, or canola oil.
+It is mainly found in vegetable oils such as olive oil, avocado oil, safflower oil and canola oil.

-Olive oil is composed of between 61 and 83% oleic acid, depending on the variety and climate.
-The amount of oleic acid in the oil does not depend on the quality of the oil; nor of its form of extraction, mechanical or through chemical solvents; or if the olive oil has been refined.
+Olive oil consists of between 61% and 83% oleic acid, depending on the olive variety and the climate.
+The oleic acid content does not depend on the quality of the oil, the extraction method (mechanical or using chemical solvents), or whether the olive oil has been refined.

 Characteristics of oleic acid

-The main feature of oleic acid is that it is the most stable unsaturated acid:
+The main characteristic of oleic acid is that it is the most stable unsaturated fatty acid:

-• It is more stable against oxidation than polyunsaturated fatty acids (omega 6 and omega 3)
+• It is more resistant to oxidation than polyunsaturated fatty acids (omega-6 and omega-3).

-• It is more stable at high temperatures than polyunsaturated fatty acids (omega 6 and omega 3).
-For this reason, olive oil is more stable than sunflower oil when frying, since the latter is mainly composed of linoleic acid (omega 6).
+• It is more stable at high temperatures than polyunsaturated fatty acids (omega-6 and omega-3).
+For this reason, olive oil is more stable than sunflower oil for frying, as sunflower oil is mainly composed of linoleic acid (omega-6).

 Health benefits of oleic acid

 Many of the beneficial properties of olive oil come directly from oleic acid.
-The main benefit of consuming oleic acid is its protective nature of the cardiovascular system with several mechanisms: firstly, it helps to reduce blood pressure, and secondly, to reduce bad cholesterol and increase good cholesterol (More on the effects of oleic acid and olive oil on cholesterol).
+Its main health benefit is its protective effect on the cardiovascular system through several mechanisms.
+Firstly, it helps to lower blood pressure and, secondly, to reduce LDL ("bad") cholesterol while increasing HDL ("good") cholesterol (Learn more about the effects of oleic acid and olive oil on cholesterol).

-You can see all the beneficial properties of olive oil by following the link below.
+You can discover all the health benefits of olive oil by following the link below.

 Physical properties of oleic acid

-Chemically isolated oleic acid is a colorless and tasteless liquid.
+In its pure form, oleic acid is a colourless and odourless liquid.

 Its melting point is 15 ºC.
-Hence, olive oil solidifies when the temperature drops below this limit.
+Therefore, olive oil solidifies when the temperature falls below this value.

 Its boiling point is 360 ºC.
-Although culinarily speaking and for its use in the kitchen, the smoke point or smoke temperature is more relevant, which sets an upper limit to the maximum temperature that can be used in frying without decomposing.
-Thus, olive oil, composed mainly of oleic acid, has a smoke point below 220 ºC.
+However, for cooking purposes, the smoke point is more relevant, as it determines the maximum temperature at which an oil can be used for frying before it begins to break down.
+Olive oil, which is composed mainly of oleic acid, has a smoke point below 220 ºC.

 Chemical formula of oleic acid

-The molecular formula of oleic acid is C18H3402.
+The molecular formula of oleic acid is C18H34O2.

-Within the carbon chain, in the carbon that occupies position number 9 counting from the functional group, there is a double bond with the following carbon, this is what gives oleic acid its monounsaturated character.
-It is a fatty acid of the omega 9 family.
-Many of its health properties are derived from this chemical characteristic.
+Within the carbon chain, there is a double bond between carbon atoms 9 and 10 (counting from the functional group), which gives oleic acid its monounsaturated character.
+It belongs to the omega-9 family of fatty acids, and many of its health benefits are derived from this chemical characteristic.

 Amount of oleic acid in olive oil

-Most of the olive oil is made up of oleic acid.
-However, the amount varies depending on the variety of olives with which the oil has been made.
-There are varieties that naturally tend to contain a bigger proportion of oleic acid.
-We have attached a table with some varieties of olive oil and an orientation on the amount of oleic acid they contain.
+Most olive oil is made up of oleic acid.
+However, the amount varies depending on the olive variety used to produce the oil.
+Some varieties naturally contain a higher proportion of oleic acid than others.
+Below is a table showing the approximate oleic acid content of several olive varieties.

 Olive variety % oleic acid